From Packets to Pictures: Network Visualizations for DFIR

 DFIR Example: Tunneling Candidate

 A branch-office capture shows DNS consuming far more traffic than normal.
 In the PCAP, the suspicious pattern is not just "many DNS packets."
 Look for long high-entropy subdomains, repeated TXT queries, high NXDOMAIN ratios, unusual resolver destinations, and stable request timing.
-The treemap tells you where to look.
+The chart tells you where to look.
 The DNS records decide whether the hypothesis survives.

 DFIR Example: C2 Beaconing

 A workstation at 10.40.6.18 opens TLS sessions to 198.51.100.44 every 60 seconds for 30 minutes.
 Each session contains a small client-to-server payload and a small server response.
 The PCAP evidence is the interval, destination stability, DNS or SNI context, TLS certificate metadata, and low but consistent byte counts.
-The heatmap makes the rhythm visible.
+The time view makes the rhythm visible.
 Packet inspection determines whether it is C2 or a legitimate agent.

-6. GeoIP & ASN Map Overlays
+4. GeoIP & ASN Map Overlays

 GeoIP and ASN views map external IPs to countries, regions, and network owners.
 They are context tools, not proof.
 IP geolocation can be wrong, VPNs and CDNs distort location, and cloud providers host both legitimate services and adversary infrastructure.